MaisarbiL/service-mesh/labs/01-install-service-mesh.md

 oc login --username=%USERID% --server=<URL to OpenShift API>
 ```

-Use your browser login to OpenShift Web Admin Console
+Use your browser to open OpenShift Web Admin Console and login with your User ID

 ### Labs Content